fahrirusliyadi/fr-multi-bank-transfer-payment-gateways-for-woocommerce/README.txt

 == Description ==

 By default, WooCommerce provides 1 bank transfer payment gateway for all your bank accounts.
-With this plugin, you can add up to 10 additional bank transfer payment gateways.
+With this plugin, you can add additional bank transfer payment gateways.
 So you can separate your bank accounts into multiple payment gateways, for example 1 payment gateway for 1 bank company.

 Notes:
 - On the screenshot you can see there are icons next to the payment gateway's name.
 You can add the icon using [Fr Custom Payment Gateway Icon for WooCommerce](https://wordpress.org/plugins/fr-custom-payment-gateway-icon-for-woocommerce/) plugin.